maitrungduc1410/react-native-video-trim/README.md

   NativeEventEmitter,
   NativeModules,
 } from 'react-native';
-import { isValidVideo, showEditor } from 'react-native-video-trim';
+import { isValidFile, showEditor } from 'react-native-video-trim';
 import { launchImageLibrary } from 'react-native-image-picker';
 import { useEffect } from 'react';